-Study Unit 1: Early Development of Administration and Management

-Study unit 2: The Scientific Management Theory

-Study Unit 3: The Main Classical (Henry Fayol, Urwick, Luther Gulick)

-Study Unit 4: Bureaucratic Theory
+Unit 1 Early Development of Administration and Management Unit 2 The Scientific Management Theory Unit 3 The Main Classical (Henry Fayol, Urwick, Luther Gulick) Unit 4 Bureaucratic Theory

-In the first instance, we have to be aware that all about theories of administration boil down to how human and material resources are effectively organized and managed to produce the best output.
+In the first instance, we have to be aware that all about theories of administration boil down to how human and material resources are effectively organised and managed to produce the best output.

 The classical school of management thoughts traces its ancestry to Henry Fayol.
-On the other hand, all the principles developed by Henry Fayol and others have their origin from the army, the church and economics.
-Together with the scientific management movement the classical school laid down the foundation upon which modern organization and management are built.
-The theorists laid down some principles of organization, and they earned the word classical largely because their principles are of comparatively long standing i.e. they are the dominant principles in the field of administration.
-The Classical school is also referred to as: the machine theory, mechanical theory etc. mostly because it is purely guided by rigid application of economic principles, leading to profit maximization and efficient resource utilization.
+On the other hand, all the principles developed by Henry Fayol and others have their origin from the army, the church and conomics.
+Together with the scientific management movement the classical school laid down the foundation upon which modern organisation and management are built.
+The theorists laid down some principles of organisation, and they earned the word classical largely because their principles are of comparatively long standing i.e. they are the dominant principles in the field of administration.
+The Classical school is also referred to as: the machine theory, mechanical theory etc. mostly because it is purely guided by rigid application of economic principles, leading to profit maximisation-and efficient resource utilisationn.